Kirtiahire/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-Dataset associated with recommender system can be found in MovieDataset.csv file.
+1.Dataset associated with recommender system can be found in MovieDataset.csv file.
-The full code can be found in MovieRecommender.py file.
+2.The full code can be found in MovieRecommender.py file.